hrafnass/ANTv2Exe/doc/Game.md

 ![plus sign](images/svg/plus.svg)

  You have to be fixated on it so long you can see it.
-After the plus sign, zero to two stars could appear at the window, followed by the arrow-blank-combination.
-It's also called a trial (stars + arrows).
+After the plus sign, zero to two stars could appear at the window, followed by the arrow-blank combination.
+The combination of the plus sign, the stars and the star-blank combination is called a trial.

  ![start_sign](images/svg/star.svg)

 ## Exercise Game
 In the trainings part you have only 12 trials.
 The smileys indicate, whether pressed the right or wrong key.
+You can retry the exercise so oft you want.
+The result isn't saved.

 You pressed the right key: